 Elvira Clayton

 My artistic practice is grounded in stitching, weaving, beading, knotting, and assembling.
-These repetitive gestures allow materials to accumulate meaning over time, functioning as witnesses rather than illustrations.
-I work with the belief that artistic practice can operate as a form of love—one that allows difficult histories to be held rather than explained.
+Through these repetitive gestures, materials accumulate meaning over time, functioning as witnesses rather than illustrations.
+I approach making with the belief that artistic practice can operate as a form of care—one that allows difficult histories to be held rather than explained.